-Author Bio: Stacy Barton is the author of Surviving Nashville: Short Stories (WordFarm), the poetry chapbook Like Summer Grass (Finishing Line Press) and the forthcoming novella, Lily Harp (WordFarm).
+Author Bio: Stacy Barton is the author of the novella Lily Harp (WordFarm), Surviving Nashville: Short Stories (WordFarm), the poetry chapbook Like Summer Grass (Finishing Line Press) and the children’s book Babba and I Went Hunting Today.
 Her stories and poetry have been published in a variety of literary magazines including Potomac Review, Gargoyle, Real South, Southern Women’s Review, Relief, and Ruminate.
-Stacy is also the author of two plays, three children’s picture books, two animated short films and the text of a published choral composition.
+Stacy is also the author of two plays, three children’s picture books, two animated short films and the text of a choral composition.

 Stacy has been a featured author at readings for the AWP Conferences in Denver and Seattle.
 Twice, Stacy presented her workshop “From the Stage to the Page” at the F. Scott Fitzgerald Literary Conference presented by the Potomac Review.
-One of her children’s picture books was used for years by The Florida Hospital in their Parent and Grandparent Cancer Resource Program.
-With a love for reading aloud, Stacy regularly performs her fiction and poetry at art festivals, book fairs and other events and she runs a local reading series called “Literature Out Loud” that introduces authors to audiences.
+One of her children’s picture books was used for years by The Florida Hospital in their Cancer Resource Program.
+With a love for reading aloud, Stacy regularly performs her fiction and poetry at art festivals, book fairs and other events and used to run a local reading series called “Literature Out Loud” that introduces authors to audiences.
 She visits classrooms (pre-school through graduate) to talk about the process of writing as both a creative art and a way to make a living.

 With a background as an actress and director in improvisational theater, Stacy is as comfortable in the entertainment industry as she is in the literary world.
 She is a true collaborator and takes direction and criticism well.
 Her stage plays, Dear Father Christmas, and an adaptation of Dylan Thomas’ A Child’s Christmas in Wales, were both commissioned pieces that received praise from both her clients and their audiences.
 She has worked for a variety of entertainment companies including Disney, SeaWorld, Riva and Ringling Bros. providing story concepts, attraction development, live show scripts and short film scripts for theme parks and cruise ships around the world.